 Hiking and Biking

 Clearly, Taos is no stranger to fun fall events.
 But beyond that, the town offers many day-to-day activities that are just a little bit more special during the fall.
-Known to many as a hub for outdoor activities in the Southwest, Taos offers incredible trails for either hiking or biking that offer a taste of that brisk, fall air thatyou just can’t enough of.
-The West Rim Trail follows the the west rim of the Rio Grande River and offers breathtaking views of the Rio Grande Gorge, while the Williams Lake Trail begins at the the well-known Taos Ski Valley and ends at the beautiful Williams Lake.
-These trails offer scenic viewpoints and some of the freshest air you can imagine due to Taos’ impressive elevation.
+Known to many as a hub for outdoor activities in the Southwest, Taos offers incredible trails for either hiking or biking that offer a taste of that brisk, fall air you just can’t get enough of.
+The West Rim Trail follows the the western edge of the Rio Grande River and offers breathtaking views of the Rio Grande Gorge, while Williams Lake Trail begins at the the well-known Taos Ski Valley and ends at the picturesque Williams Lake.
+These trails offer scenic viewpoints and some of the freshest air you can breathe due to Taos’ impressive elevation.